 (7) Subsection (6) does not apply unless the mortgagee concerned has given written notice of his mortgage to the strata company.

-[Section 50 amended by No. 58 of 1995 s.
+[Section 50 amended: No. 58 of 1995 s.
 47 and 93(1).]

 50A.
 Disqualification from voting as proxy

 (1) Subject to subsections (2) and (3), at a meeting of a strata company, or of a council of a strata company, a person shall not vote as a proxy of another person on a motion relating to a management contract or arrangement with the strata company if the person (the proxy) has a financial interest in the contract or arrangement.